Knotted wires. Damaged upholstery. Bad smell. These are all clear signs that you may have a mouse living in your car.

 - Park in the garage.
 Cars left outside are more susceptible to rodent intruders.
 So park inside, if possible.
 And be sure to close doors, windows and sunroof.

 - Clean your car.
-A car filled with debris and crumbs is a welcome invitation for mice.
-Keep the inside of the car clean and regularly remove leaves or debris from the engine compartment.
+A car filled with rubbish and crumbs is a welcome invitation for mice.
+Keep the inside of the car clean and regularly remove any leaves or debris from the engine compartment.
 Read more about how to clean and detail your car at home.

 - Do not park near a food source.
 Try to park the car away from food sources such as garbage cans or bird feeders.
 And store all food stored in your garage, including pet food, in sealed containers.